MedAmerica Insurance Company – Individual (2000 to 2012)

 There are about 600 policies currently in effect in Connecticut.

 The company said the increase is due to emerging and projected experience running more adverse than previously expected.

 Unlike medical health insurance with premiums set to cover expenses incurred only during the upcoming policy year, long term care premiums are set to cover expenses that are not expected to occur until a distant date, sometimes 20 years in the future.

-After Actuarial Review, the Department approved a 15% increase for all policyholders on April 28, 2020.
-The Connecticut and nationwide historical experience has been better than expected, but the projections still result in excessive lifetime loss ratios over the life of the policies.
+After Actuarial Review, the Department approved a 30% increase for all policyholders on May 5, 2020, phased in over 3 years to comply with state law.
+The Connecticut and nationwide historical experience has been worse than expected, but the minimum lifetime loss ratio still has to be met.

-The new rates will take effect 60 days after the company has notified its customers.
+The new rates would take effect 60 days after the company has notified its customers.